-This is a growing tree of acronyms and information and we will be adding to it frequently.
+This is a growing tree of acronyms and information for the language of sustainable hotels and we will be adding to it frequently.

 Alternative Energy or AE: Any energy that does not harm the environment or use up the Earth’s natural resources.